tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

 problem in Scheme or Common Lisp because those languages use strong dynamic typing, where the types are checked at runtime.

-So how do you do this in languages with strong static typing?
+So how do you do this in languages with strong static typing, where the types are checked at compile time?

 Well, let's try this in some of the Oberon_ programming language dialects.
 Oberon_ was designed and implemented by Niklaus Wirth